StanfordSpezi/SpeziHealthKit/Sources/SpeziHealthKit/SpeziHealthKit.docc/BulkHealthExporter.md

 This allows applications to ensure they stay under the iOS-imposed memory limit when processing bulk exports.

 In some cases, the Bulk Exporter may decide to process a sample type at an even more granular level, e.g., batching by querter rather than by year.

+Even though all operations within a session will run serially, multiple sessions will run in parallel; your app should ideally try to keep the total number of sessions as low as possible, in order to prevent excessive memory and CPU usage.

 ## Topics